Rivian's stock rallies to highest in 2023 after posting strong deliveries

 Multiple analysts have raised their price targets for Rivian's stock as the EV maker is seen as having overcome production and supply chain challenges that restricted deliveries.

-Rivian's stock soared to $24.99 on Friday, a 2023 peak.
-It has gained roughly 80 per cent over the past eight sessions and is up about 33 per cent year-to-date.
+Rivian's stock jumped to $25.63 on Friday, a 2023 peak.
+It has gained roughly 85 per cent over the past eight sessions and is up nearly 40 per cent year-to-date.

 "The Street saw some further proof that the long-awaited Rivian success story may just be on its way and we believe more good news is on the horizon as we look into the next 12 to 18 months with Rivian," Wedbush analysts said in an investor note on raising their price target to $30 from $25.